McGill-NLP/agent-reward-bench/README.md

 ## Acknowledgements

-* webarena.csv and visualwebarena.csv were created for the browsergym/agentlab ecosystem paper: https://github.com/ServiceNow/BrowserGym/tree/main/browsergym/experiments/src/browsergym/experiments/benchmark/metadata
+`webarena.csv` and `visualwebarena.csv` that we store in this paper are retrieved from the [codebase of the browsergym/agentlab ecosystem paper](https://github.com/ServiceNow/BrowserGym/tree/main/browsergym/experiments/src/browsergym/experiments/benchmark/metadata).

 ## Citation